 ATTENDANCE: Class attendance will be extremely important due to the large number of in-class assignments and the need to follow lectures on the economic theory days, as some material will not be conveniently available elsewhere.
-Over the quarter 1 point will be given for each non-assignment class day for a maximum of 24 points possible.
+Over the quarter one point will be given for each class attended, excluding quiz and in-class assignment days.
 These points will be given at the BEGINNING of class, so if you are late you will not receive them.
-From the 24 maximum points possible, late students will lose 1 point and those that do not attend at all will lose 2 points from their attendance score.
+Late students will receive 0 points for the day, and those that do not attend at all will lose 1 point from their attendance score unless prior arrangements have been made with the instructor.
+There will be a maximum total of 24 attendance points for the quarter.

-READING ASSIGNMENTS: The particular reading assignments for each day are listed in Canvas.
-As the class will follow the texts very closely and assignments will be based directly on the books it will be very important to complete any assigned reading BEFORE coming to class.
+READING ASSIGNMENTS: The particular reading assignments for each day are given in Canvas.
+As the class will follow the texts very closely and assignments will be based directly on the books it will be very important to complete any assigned reading before coming to class.